-4. Independently and cooperatively investigating the ways that history is created, preserved and disseminated through public memory and commemoration, oral history, community engagement, and other forms of popular visual and written expressions about the past (applying history).
+- Independently and cooperatively investigating the ways that history is created, preserved and disseminated through public memory and commemoration, oral history, community engagement, and other forms of popular visual and written expressions about the past (applying history)

 An instructor’s custom Course Reader may be required.
-Additional online resources may also be assigned, and links to specific resources may be provided in the course outline.
+Additional online resources may also be assigned.
+Additional reading lists and links to specific resources also may be provided online or in the instructor’s course outline.

 |Institution||Transfer Details||Effective Dates|